-The Company has established a range of communication channels between itself and its shareholders, investors and other stakeholders.
+The Company considers that effective communication with shareholders is essential for enhancing investor relations and investor understanding of the Group's business performance and strategies.
+The Company has established a shareholders communication policy with a range of communication channels between itself and its shareholders, investors and other stakeholders.
 These include the annual general meeting, the annual and interim reports, notices, announcements and circulars and the Company's website at http://cnglj.com and the Stock Exchange.
+The Board has reviewed the shareholder communication policy and confirmed its effectiveness.